GoogleCloudPlatform/keras-idiomatic-programmer/zoo/resnext/README.md

         x          : input to block
         filters_in : number of filters  (channels) at the input convolution
         filters_out: number of filters (channels) at the output convolution
-        cardinality: width of cardinality layer
+        cardinality: width of group convolution
     """

     # Remember the input